 How much is a chip and pin machine?

-And if by the end you’re clued up enough to compare card machine costs, we have a quote-finder that will match you to the chip and PIN machine providers who have what you’re looking for, so you can compare quotes.
+And if you’re ready to compare card machine costs now, simply complete the form at the top of the page that will match you to the chip and pin machine providers that best match your business’ needs, so you can compare quotes.

 In this article, you will learn: